Examples

 print(s.trim().len())

-let texto = "Zolo is fast and safe"
+let text = "Zolo is fast and safe"

 ... // output